-- People who have ordered online.
+- Customers who have ordered online.

 - People who have responded to different offers, whether generated internally or by a Groupon.

-Personalization: Gone are the days of “email blasts”.
+Gone are the days of “email blasts”.
 They are no longer effective and mostly land in a spam folder.
 Personalization is simply designing your email to address the customer in a personal manner.

 That is possible when you have additional information about them such as name, age, interests and behavioral information.
 Personalizing emails by addressing with a name is a simple good start at personalization.